achen27/-MKS22X-FinalProject/README.md

        Removed variables.
 Amanda:
        Modeified some variables to add colors to the candies and had the candies show up on the board.

+ Details: Noticed that many variables were redundant, so they got remvoed.
+Fixed the reset function accordingly.
+Added in a color array to input rbg values, because we realzie we couln't use hexicode.
+Decided to use circles to subsitute for candy for now.
+Have not completely decided on a theme for this game yet.

 ### Date: 05/22/19
 Amanda:
        Started writing the swap code

 Kevin:
        Added a Check Function that sets pop to true and fixed some broken code and merge errors

+Details: Swap code uses the current swap code that works on the board.
+We implemented it so that it would also work just by clicking on the board.
+Check function is fully implemented.
+It would just check the board to see if any orb should be poped.

 ### Date: 05/23/19
 Kevin:
        Finished the pop() function.

+Details: Pop function is used to remove the orbs that are checked by the check function.

 ### Date: 05/24/19
 Kevin: